sydneybrown/final-skb2183/README.md

 ### `src/index.js`
 The index of the application which renders the app.

+### `src/config.js`
+Contains logic for retrieving the `backendURl`, which will change based on the environment.
+The deployed frontend includes an environment variable `REACT_APP_BACKEND_URL` that contains the url for the deployed backend.

 ### `src/components/App.jsx`
 The App component, which contains the majority of the logic for the application.